TencentARC/ArcNerf/docs/benchmark.md

 ## LLFF
 ### Fern  (378*504, 3 eval images)
 We only use non-ndc version.
+For ndc space, you need to refer to our [simplenerf]() project.

 | Method |        cfg         | PSNR |    Official repo   |    Official PSNR     | paper PSNR  |
 |:------:|:------------------:|:----:|:------------------:|:--------------------:|:-----------:|